 The Bank has in place internal rating and scoring models.
 All eligible non-bank credit counterparties are rated on these models.
 Rating/scoring is given on various financial and non-financial parameters such as financial strength, creditworthiness and repayment capacity of the borrower.
-The Bank carries out periodical validation of these models.
 Internal ratings/scorings are used while taking credit decisions.

-For further information, see note 26 'Exposure to credit risk and availability of collateral security' of the Annual Report and Financial Statements 2020.
+For further information, see note 25 'Exposure to credit risk and availability of collateral security' of the Annual Report and Financial Statements 2021.